How Not to Live Your Life: Characters

-International broadcasts and streaming services

 Reception

 The first series received mixed reviews.
 The British Comedy Guide said of the show, "The 2007 pilot of this sitcom was average at best, lacking both focus and reason.
 We really enjoyed the full series though - the stronger premise (Don living in his deceased gran's house and plotting to dispense of Karl and win-over attractive Abby) and the new character of Eddie (David Armand in his best role yet) made all the difference."

 However, Deborah Orr in The Independent newspaper said in a review of the first episode, "It's a dead cert that How Not to Live Your Life will attract no prizes at all.
 A great deal of humour can be squeezed from observing the lives of stupid men.
 But Don Danbury is no David Brent and this new sitcom offers nothing except sound evidence that the BBC has now got more airtime than it can fill.
 This show is an insult to the intelligence of stupid men everywhere."

 Harry Venning in The Stage said, "Pity poor Sinéad Moynihan.
 Okay, don't pity her too much, because she's drop dead gorgeous and clearly in demand as an actor.
 But it must have been galling to get the second lead in sitcom How Not to Live Your Life, only to discover that the full extent of your contribution would be to look pretty and provide a sensible foil to the show's writer/star Dan Clark.
 Would it have killed Clark to throw the show's only female character the occasional funny line to deliver?
 This grump notwithstanding, I rather like How Not to Live Your Life.
 Clark's unorthodox delivery, combined with Don's almost wilful unloveability, takes some getting used to, but this is consistently amusing, frequently hilarious and totally addictive."